 GOOD NEWS CLUB

-Beginning on October 9th, Intermountain resumes leading a free Child Evangelism Fellowship Good News Club (GNC) every Thursday afternoon at Vista Elementary School (4925 S 2200 W), from 3:30-4:30 pm through May (except for “no school” and “early dismissal” days).
+Intermountain leads a free Child Evangelism Fellowship Good News Club (GNC) every Thursday afternoon at Vista Elementary School (4925 S 2200 W), from 3:30-4:30 pm (except for “no school” and “early dismissal” days).
 GNC time includes Bible lessons, songs, games, and memory verses.
 If you know children who attend Vista, please encourage them to attend!
 Also, please pray that many children and their families will come to Christ.
 Note: Details for this year’s club are still being worked out.
 More information will be coming as soon as plans are finalized.

 SUNDAY SERMONS AND LOTS OF INFORMATION

 Have you visited our website lately?
 Sunday Sermons PLUS our latest Newsletter and Sunday Bulletin – and photos and other information about our church - are available at www.intermountainbaptist.org.
 Visit often to see what’s new, and encourage your friends who may be looking for a church home to check us out on our website!

 ADULT HOME FELLOWSHIP

 The “Adult Home Fellowship” Small Group normally meets on Wednesday’s at 6:30 p.m., has a potluck the 1st Wednesday of each month, and meets at the Evertsen’s home.
 We are currently studying Proverbs.

 We are in our last month in Southeast Sulawesi before we return to the U.S. for a short Home Assignment.
 Life is moving at a quick pace and we are holding onto the Lord in the midst of all that is happening.
 Thank you for your thoughts and prayers for a faraway land and people!